a-baranowska/Pokemonlvl50calc/README.md

 3. The tool will dynamically calculate:
    - Your current level
    - Average XP per day
-   - Estimated time to reach level 50 in days and years
+   - Estimated time to reach level 50 in days

 ---